mutms/mutms/README.md

 - Team name is required.
 - Team cohort may be created, all subordinates of the team are then automatically added as cohort members.
 - When changing tenant memberships user may be removed from teams to respect tenant separation, this is done at a later time from cron task.

+How to create supervisors:

+1. Login as admin and go to "Site administration / Users / User relation frameworks"
+2. Add a new framework using "Teams" framework mode
+3. Go to Team tab
+4. Add teams
+5. Add team members
+6. Teams are visible in user profiles

 ## Planned features